Can we bring food?

 - A two-hour time frame should give you time to visit all of the different gardens with a brief walk through the South woods.

-- Make sure to visit the Leu House Museum on the hour and 30 minutes after the hour for a complimentary tour.
-The last tour of the day is at 3:30 p.m.
+- Make sure to visit the Leu House Museum on the hour and 30 minutes after the hour for a complimentary tour of the first floor only.
+The last tour of the day is at 12:30 p.m.

 - As you explore further in the Gardens, we recommend visiting the Palm and Bamboo gardens near the Floral Clock.
 These gardens feature a diverse collection of really interesting plants not usually seen in Central Florida.